yangjiegang/Blog-Market/README.md

 # Blog-Market
-A Blog module and A Market module are integrate into one website for practising Django.
+A Blog module and A Market module are integrate into one website for practising Django.............